-In connection with this offering we will be required to pay Oxford University Innovation Limited, or OUI, an exit fee not to exceed £5.0 million (or \$6.9 million as of June 30, 2021).
-As of June 30, 2021, we concluded the exit event was not probable and therefore no obligation was recorded.
-In connection with this offering, we have agreed to pay the amount of £ in satisfaction of these obligations.
-As a result, we anticipate that upon the closing of this offering, the success fee will be earned, and a liability will be recorded.
+In connection with this offering we will be required to pay Oxford University Innovation Limited, or OUI, an exit fee not to exceed £5.0 million (or \$6.8 million as of December 31, 2021).
+As of December 31, 2021, we concluded the exit event was not probable and therefore no obligation was recorded.
+In connection with this offering, we have agreed to pay the amount of £ (or \$ million as of December 31, 2021) in satisfaction of these obligations.
+As a result, we anticipate that upon the closing of this offering, a liability in such amount will be recorded.